Logic Programming Associates

 Logic Programming Associates (LPA) is a company specializing in logic programming and artificial intelligence software.
-LPA was founded in 1980 and is widely known for its range of Prolog compilers and more recently for VisiRule.
+LPA was founded in 1980 and is widely known for its range of Prolog compilers, the Flex expert system toolkit and most recently, VisiRule.

+LPA was established to exploit research at the Department of Computing and Control at Imperial College London into logic programming carried out under the supervision of Prof Robert Kowalski.